Channel catfish: Length and weight

-A member of the American catfish genus Ictalurus, channel catfish have a top-end size of about 40–50 pounds (18–23 kg).
-The world record channel catfish weighed 58 pounds, and was taken from the Santee-Cooper Reservoir in South Carolina, on July 7, 1964.
-Realistically, a channel catfish over 20 lb (9 kg) is a spectacular specimen, and most catfish anglers view a 10-lb (4.5-kg) fish as a very admirable catch.
-Furthermore, the average size channel catfish an angler could expect to find in most waterways would be between 2 pounds (1 kg) and 4 pounds (2 kg), and between 12 in (31 cm) and 24 in (61 cm).

-Channel catfish often coexist in the same waterways with its close relative, the blue catfish, which is somewhat less common, but tends to grow much larger (with several specimens confirmed to weigh above 100 lb).
+An average adult channel catfish measures at least 12 inches (30 centimeters) long, and weighs between 2 and 4 pounds.
+The largest specimen on record weighed 58 pounds and was caught in 1964 by an angler in South Carolina.

-As channel catfish grow longer, they increase in weight.
+As channel catfish grow longer, their weight increases.
 The relationship between length and weight is not linear.
 The relationship between length (L, in cm) and weight (W, in kg) for nearly all species of fish can be expressed by an equation of the form:

 Invariably, b is close to 3.0 for all species, $L_1$ is the length of a typical fish weighing 1 kg.
 For channel catfish, b = 3.2293, somewhat higher than for many common species, and $L_1 = 45.23$ cm.

+Ecology

 Feeding

-Catfish have enhanced capabilities of taste perception, hence called the “swimming tongue”, due to the presence of taste buds all over the external body surface and inside the oropharyngeal cavity.
+Catfish have a well-developed taste perception and are called "swimming tongues" due to the presence of taste buds all over the skin and inside the oropharyngeal cavity.
 Specifically, they have high sensitivity to amino acids, which explains their unique communication methods as follows.
 The catfish has a facial taste system that is extremely responsive to L-alanine and L-arginine.
 More specifically, their facial taste system senses heightened levels of L-amino acids in freshwater.
 Feeding behavior to food is due to amino acids released by food.
-This is reported to cause maxillary and mandibular barbell movements, which orient the catfish's posture and food search.
-When the food stimulates the taste receptors, it causes more excitation which see as exaggerated biting, turning, or mastication.
+This is reported to cause maxillary and mandibular barbel movements, which orient the catfish's posture and food search.
+When the food stimulates the taste receptors, it causes more excitation which is seen in exaggerated biting, turning, or mastication.
+Like other catfish, channel catfish feed through suction by opening their mouths quickly to create a vacuum into which water and food rapidly flow.
+They lack large teeth and, rather than biting and chewing, swallow their food whole.